 Answered By: Meridith Wolnick

 If it’s a book, see if there is information about the table of contents, or if you can find reviews, especially in scholarly (peer-reviewed) journals.
-If it’s an article, check out the abstract, the introduction and conclusion to see if the article addresses information that you need.
-Always consider how current the information is, and whether the source has obvious biases like inflammatory language or suspicious claims.

 Related Topics